 To select Bi-Phase/Tach as the positional reference from Pro Tools:

-■ In the SYNC I/O Setup area of Pro Tools Session Setup window, click on the Clock Reference pop-up and select Bi-Phase.
+■ In the SYNC Setup area of the Pro Tools Session Setup window, select Bi-Phase from the Positional Reference pop-up menu.

 For additional Bi-Phase/Tach signal information, see "Bi-Phase/Tach" on page 68 in Appendix A.